UnePatate5010/GUI-White-Black-Box-Models-Mix/docs/source/extending.rst

 Adding Datasets
 ---------------

 Datasets can be simply added to the `datasets/` directory.
-They must be `csv` files wiuth separated by commas (`,`).
+They must be `csv` files with separated by commas (`,`).
 The first columns are values of the different features and the last column is the label.
 Each line corresponds to a different data point.
 For instance, files must look like this::